 The above simulations are executed N times.
-The output of the algorithm is, again, a table listing the selected optimal inspection points, and the number of simulations for which each point was selected.
-For example, Figure 3 show the results of 10 simulations of the illustrative running example, of which control points t=5 and t=6 were selected in 9 out of 10 simulations, as the optimum observation points for obtaining maximal information gain.
-Further simulations can reveal that Control Point t=5 has a higher probability of resulting in maximum information gain.
+The output of the algorithm is, again, a table listing the selected optimal inspection points and the number of simulations in which each point was selected.
+For example, Figure 3. show the results of 10 simulations of the illustrative running example, in which monitoring points t=5 and t=6 were selected in 9 out of the 10 simulations as the optimum observation points for obtaining the maximal information gain.
+Further simulations can reveal that monitoring point t=5 has a higher probability of resulting in the maximum information gain.